riscv-steel/riscv-steel/README.md

 **RISC-V Steel SoC**

-Configurable system-on-chip design featuring RISC-V Steel 32-bit Processor Core + Programmable Memory + UART.
+Configurable system-on-chip design featuring RISC-V Steel Core, a RAM memory and a UART module.

-**RISC-V Steel 32-bit Processor Core**
+**RISC-V Steel Core**

 Area-optimized 32-bit processor design.
 Implements the RV32I ISA, the Zicsr extension and the Machine-mode privileged architecture of RISC-V.